Many of our customers return to strategic questions to tackle current and upcoming crises:

 Where exactly is the journey going? – #FutureOfWork!

-We developed an approximately 8-week program that enables HR teams to learn a methodology step by step in a virtual/hybrid format and to apply it to their own support area.
-This seminar, which accompanies the project, provides the participating HR managers with a very concrete picture of what the future of work will look like in their area of support.
+We developed 2-day project seminar that enables HR teams to learn a methodology step by step in a virtual/hybrid format and to apply it to their own support area.
+This seminar provides the participating HR managers with a very concrete picture of what the future of work will look like in their area of support.

 The end product is a quantified statement of which jobs with which competence requirements will be doing which tasks in 3, 5 or 7 years.
 Furthermore, with which measures the gap to today’s roles and competencies can be closed.
 Where exactly there is a need for restructuring and what the costs are for training, retraining, recruiting and restructuring.